mindspore-ai/docs/docs/mindarmour/docs/source_en/test_model_security_fuzzing.md

 6. Experiment results.

-   The results of fuzz testing contains five aspect data:

-   - fuzz_samples: mutated samples in fuzz testing.
-   - true_labels: the ground truth labels of fuzz_samples.
-   - fuzz_pred: predictions of tested model about fuzz_samples.
-   - fuzz_strategies: the methods used to mutate fuzz_samples.
-   - metrics_report: metrics report of fuzz testing.

-   The first 4 returns can be used to further calculated complex metrics and analyze the robustness of the model.

-   Run the following command to view the result:
+   The return result of fuzzing contains five pieces of data: fuzz generated samples fuzz_samples, true labels of the generated samples true_labels, predicted values of the model under test for the generated samples fuzz_preds, variations used for the generated samples fuzz_strategies, and the evaluation report of the fuzz test metrics_report.
+The user can use these returns to further analyze the robustness of the model.
+Here we only expand metrics_report and view the evaluation metrics after the fuzz testing.

    ```python
    if metrics: